-Welcome to the website of the Graduate School of Basic Medical Sciences (GSBMS, for short) of New York Medical College.
+Welcome to the Graduate School of Basic Medical Sciences (GSBMS) at New York Medical College.

-The GSBMS graduate faculty comprises about 90 individuals, most of whom direct ongoing, externally-funded, state-of-the-art research programs.
-Current projects focus on cardiovascular disease, neuroscience, cancer, infectious diseases, regulation of gene expression, cell signaling, and embryological development.
-There are ample opportunities for students to participate actively in these research projects.
-Moreover, GSBMS class sizes are generally small, encouraging very close and personal student-faculty interaction.
+The GSBMS graduate faculty is a community of approximately 90 scientists and educators, most of whom direct active, externally-funded, state-of-the-art research programs.
+Current projects focus on several areas including cardiovascular disease, neuroscience, cancer, infectious diseases, diabetes, and metabolic diseases.
+There are ample opportunities for students to actively participate in these research projects.
+Moreover, GSBMS class sizes are generally small, ensuring personal attention and effective student-faculty interaction.

-I hope you find this website informative and a pleasant way to learn about New York Medical College and the Graduate School of Basic Medical Sciences.
-If you are interested in studying at NYMC, use the links on this site to find out about our research, our Ph.D. and Master’s programs, and our admissions process.
-And don’t hesitate to contact us if you have questions that you can’t find the answer to.
+Please peruse this website to learn about New York Medical College and the Graduate School of Basic Medical Sciences.
+If you are interested in joining us at NYMC as a student, use the links on this site to find out about our research, our Ph.D. and Master’s programs, and our admissions process.
+And don’t hesitate to contact us if you have any additional questions!